MIROC-DOC/model_description/md_en/p-sfc.md

 Physical quantities, such as heat and moisture fluxes in the ground, and wetness The evaluation of surface characteristics is based on whether the surface is sea or land, and in the case of land surface This is done separately if there is snowfall or not.
-In the following section, we will first evaluate the evaluation method for the land surface case without snow.
+In the following, we will first evaluate the evaluation method for the land surface case without snow.
 We shall describe in brief.
 We will describe the difference between the case of sea level and snow surface in detail later.

 The heat capacity of the land surface is ,